devanshu-2004/delta-demo-123/README.md

 # delta-demo-123
-this is a demo project related to web D.
+this is a demo project related to web dev.